-- Ten percent of public housing waiting list admissions during the PHA fiscal year - Ten percent of waiting list admission to the PHA's housing choice voucher program during the PHA fiscal year - The number of qualifying low-income families who commence occupancy during the fiscal year of public housing units located in census tracts with a poverty rate of 30 percent or more.
+- Ten percent of public housing waiting list admissions during HAWC fiscal year - Ten percent of waiting list admission to HAWC's housing choice voucher program during HAWC fiscal year - The number of qualifying low-income families who commence occupancy during the fiscal year of public housing units located in census tracts with a poverty rate of 30 percent or more.
 For this purpose, qualifying low-income family means a low-income family other than an extremely low-income family.